 - Climate and Environmental Sustainability

 Monitoring work will be conducted in a small agricultural catchment close to Leicester which has already been instrumented for discharge.
 Automatic water samplers will be used to collect samples of rainfall, drain flow and stream flow.
 Samples will be analysed for several different pesticides, covering a range of different physicochemical properties and degradabilities.
-Pesticides will be analysed using gas-chromotography mass spectrometry (GC-MS).
-Stable isotopes of water (dH and d18O) will be analysed using isotope ratio (IR) mass spectrometry and high temperature pyrolysis by means of water injections on glassy carbon at 1400oC.
+Pesticides will be analysed using GC-MS in SIM mode following solid phase extraction.
+Stable isotopes of water (d2H and d18O) will be analysed using irm-MS and high temperature pyrolysis by means of water injections on glassy carbon at 1400ºC.
 Interpretations will be facilitated using conceptual models of tracer and pesticide transport.
 These will be used to explore different plausible configurations of stores and pathways (representing extended hypotheses for how water and solutes are transferred through the catchment).

 Training and skills